 Alesi also adds a necessary clarification:

-The appointment therefore slips to the French Grand Prix, trying in the meantime to reduce the gulf separating Ferrari from Ayrton Senna's McLaren, favourite in both Canada and Mexico.
+The appointment therefore moves to the French Grand Prix, trying in the meantime to reduce the gulf separating Ferrari from Ayrton Senna's McLaren, favourite in both Canada and Mexico.
 As for the messianic wait for the new car, engineer Castelli, Scuderia Ferrari's technical director, points out that much of the work has been concentrated on the aerodynamic aspect, the weak point of the Maranello cars.

 "Even in Monte-Carlo the car was going like a cricket, we have to give it more stability.
 But the engine is fine, it's not the case of making revolutions".